SamwiseOfCat/NetEpic/NetEpicGoldBSReadMe.txt

 #2:  Faction-specific cards are not prohibited by the code - YET - but will be soon, maybe not for Version 1.2 though.
 In the meantime, the limitations on Faction-specific cards are made clear by text "Rules" applied to each Force Organisation, as well as Prohibited units that named Factions cant take, so anyone with any experience of list-building with cards will be able to easily identify faction-specific units in a list where they shouldnt be...

-Please feel free to email me with any issues you find in the lists - typos, incorrect points values, missing stats etc and I will add them to a list to get fixed in the next release.
-All feedback is welcome - please use stagletto at gmail dot com and ill get back to you when I can.

-Enjoy!

 Steve